nicolascomay/confidence_dud/README.md

 # confidence_dud

-This repository contains all the experimental data and scripts used for the study "_The presence of irrelevant alternatives paradoxically increases confidence in perceptual decisions_" (Comay, Della Bella, Lamberti, Sigman, Solovey & Barttfeld; _submitted_).
-Preprint available at https://psyarxiv.com/zq7gw
+This repository contains all the experimental data and scripts used for the study "_The presence of irrelevant alternatives paradoxically increases confidence in perceptual decisions_" (Comay, Della Bella, Lamberti, Sigman, Solovey & Barttfeld; 2023).
+Publication available at: https://www.sciencedirect.com/science/article/pii/S0010027723000112?dgcid=coauthor.
+Preprint available at https://psyarxiv.com/zq7gw.

 ## Usage